-There is great variability in traumatic brain injuries, but most patients come to this clinic in one of three situations.
+There is great variability in traumatic brain injuries, but most patients come to our clinic in one of three situations.
 Our programs are organized around these general differences.

 - Some patients come, usually with a referral from an Emergency Room or their primary care physician (PCP) because of symptoms in the period soon after a mild injury or concussion.
 We may be the first specialty care.